https://youtu.be/frEgAyJ7td4

 1. What are the PAS testing procedures?

-When an officer suspects you of driving while intoxicated, he or she will begin a California DUI investigation.
+When an officer suspects you of driving while intoxicated, they will begin a California DUI investigation.

 As part of this investigation, you may be asked to take a preliminary alcohol screening (“PAS) breath test.
 This test is optional unless: